grafana/carbon-relay-ng/docs/aggregation.md

 function       | output
 ---------------|----------------------------------------------
-avg            | average (mean) delta          | difference between highest and lowest value seen derive         | derivative (needs at least 2 input values. if more, derives from oldest to newest) last           | last value seen in the bucket
+avg            | average (mean) count          | number of points/values seen (count of items in the bucket) delta          | difference between highest and lowest value seen derive         | derivative (needs at least 2 input values. if more, derives from oldest to newest) last           | last value seen in the bucket